sdelamo/projectcheckins.org/doc/adr/0019-fluent-assertions.md

 This will allow us to keep a high code coverage percentage to avoid obvious errors.

-Fluent assertions provide a lightway DSL that can save us from most boilerplate code.
+Fluent assertions provide a lightweight DSL that can save us from most boilerplate code.

 ## Decision